Skip to content

 channel = "#ops"

 The id is what other parts of runwisp.toml refer to.
-Pick something readable — slack-ops, slack-deploys, slack-marketing are all reasonable.
-The channel field is optional; without it the webhook posts to whatever channel was selected when the webhook was created.
+Pick something readable — slack-ops, slack-deploys, slack-marketing all work.
+Without channel, the webhook posts to whatever channel was selected when it was created.

 [tasks.backup-postgres]